 Audit Committee.

-Our audit committee will consist of and will be the chairman of our audit committee.
-We have determined that and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market] and Rule 10A-3 under the Exchange Act.
-We have determined that qualifies as an "audit committee financial expert."
-The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
+Our audit committee will consist of and

+, will be the chairman of our audit committee.
+We have determined that

+requirements of [Section 303A of the Corporate Governance Rules of the New York Stock qualifies as an "audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things: